sciku1/laravel-match-against/README.md

 SELECT * FROM models WHERE (MATCH (col1) AGAINST ('search terms')) > 0, (MATCH (col2) AGAINST ('search terms')) > 0
 ```

-### TotalScore (deprecated)
-You can get the sum of all results using totalScore(), but this will be removed in a later release.